hajimariyam/Billboard-Hot-100/README.md

 <img src='data_sample.PNG' title='Sample Data' width='65%' />

+*Note:*	Some rows may have missing values for the last-week columns.
+For example, in the sample data above, Willow by Taylor Swift has a blank value for the "last-week" column, likely because 12/26/2020 was the first week that this song appeared on the Hot 100 Billboard chart.
+The program reads in and handles these values differently.

 The user can choose which file to analyze.
 Once the data is read from the file, the following menu options for analysis will be displayed:
 - **Menu Option 1** – Display the following general information about the dataset that has been read in:
     - The number of rows (aka size) of the dataset, and